pockerman/cuberl/examples/rl/rl_example_12/rl_example_12.md

-# EXample 12: DQN algorithm on Gridworld
+# Example 12: DQN algorithm on Gridworld

 In this example, we will train an agent so that it learns to navigate itself in a grid.
 Specifically, we will be using the ```Gridworld``` environmant from the book <a href="https://www.manning.com/books/deep-reinforcement-learning-in-action">Deep Reinforcement Learning in Action</a>.